3mdeb/news-and-ideas/_posts/2018-08-23-debos-in-docker-the-second-attempt.md

 At first, it seemed to be necessary to install `binfmt-support` into the `docker` image.
 It is necessary to note, that `binfmt_misc` module on the host must be loaded (which is not always the case).
-With those modfications in place, my `debos` build inside `docker` container failed at:
+With those modifications in place, my `debos` build inside `docker` container failed at:

 ```